-- Polarisation: both settings for the Wollaston prism are offered, i.e. the so-called split and combined.
+• Polarisation: both settings for the Wollaston prism are offered, i.e. the so-called split and combined.
 In split mode, both polarisations are recorded separately.
 So far, it has not been possible to detect any significant difference in visibility accuracy between the two settings.
 The split setting would be appropriate for bright objects for which high accuracy visibilities are requested.
 The combined setting is appropriate for fainter objects in order to not lose half of the precious light.
 If one can afford to go in split mode (i.e. enough SNR) then the split mode should be requested.
 The polarisation mode of the SC and FT channels will be the same during observations.

-Important note: The two polarisation settings are implemented in GRAVITY for contrast reasons and not to measure the intrinsic polarisation of the source. - Field: both settings are offered, i.e. single-field and dual-field.
+- Field: both settings are offered, i.e. single-field and dual-field (see also Sect.
+5.2.3).
 In single-field, the science source is also the FT source.
-The K-band light is split 50% between the two channels.
-In dual-field, different requirements are applicable for UT or AT observations.
-With the UTs, the separation of the two targets must be less than 2" due to the field of view of the VLTI; with the ATs, on the other hand, it must be less than 4".
+The K-band light is split 50%-50% between the FT and SC channels.
+In dual-field, there are two set-ups depending on the distance of the FT and SC objects and whether the UTs or ATs are used.
+For separations < 0.27" with the UTs or < 1.17" with the ATs, the same 50% beam-splitter as in the single-field case is used ("dual-field on-axis").
+For larger distances (> 0.27" with the UTs or > 1.18" with the ATs), ~ 100% of the light of each source are injected into the fibres using a roof-top mirror ("dual-field off-axis").
+With the UTs, the maximum separation of the two targets is 2" due to the field of view of the VLTI; with the ATs, the maximum separation is 4".
 Otherwise the sources will be vignetted.
 For limiting magnitudes and magnitude difference between the two sources, we refer to the GRAVITY instrument webpages.
-Carrying out astrometric observations implies using the dual-field mode.

-• Spectroscopic settings: GRAVITY in single-field and dual-field are offered in low (22), medium (500) and high (4000) spectral resolution.
-Low-resolution data from the fringe tracker is always delivered together with the science data.
+Carrying out astrometric observations implies using the dual-field mode. - Spectroscopic settings: GRAVITY in single-field and dual-field are offered in low (22), medium (500) and high (4000) spectral resolution.
+Low-resolution data from the fringe-tracker is always delivered together with the science data.
 Therefore, users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
-Unlike FINITO data, the fringes of the GRAVITY fringe tracker are reduced by the data reduction pipeline and can be used for science.
+The fringes of the GRAVITY fringe-tracker are reduced by the data reduction pipeline and can be used for science.